-Veterans are informed of the amendment process by many resources to include the VHA Notice of Privacy Practice (NOPP) https://www.va.gov/vhapublications/ViewPublication.asp?pub\ID=9946 which states:
+Veterans are informed of the amendment process in the VHA Notice of Privacy Practice (NOPP) which states:

-Right to Request Amendment of Health Information.
+Right to Request Amendment of Health Information

 You have the right to request an amendment (correction) to your health information in our records if you believe it is incomplete, inaccurate, untimely, or unrelated to your care.
 You must submit your request in writing, specify the information that you want corrected, and provide a reason to support your request for amendment.
-All amendment requests should be submitted to the facility Privacy Officer at the VHA health care facility that maintains your information.
+All amendment requests should be submitted to the facility Privacy Officer at the VHA health care facility that maintains their information.

 If your request for amendment is denied, you will be notified of this decision in writing and provided appeal rights.
 In response, you may do any of the following: